langemike/laravel5-less/README.md

 your production server, since it will slow down your site.

 - change -- Check if LESS file(s) are modified.
 If it does, recompile CSS
-- never -- Don't check, don't recompile.
+- none -- Don't check, don't recompile.
 - always -- Always rewrite CSS